IBM/sparksql-for-hbase/README.md

 ### 2. Create the tables using script in the HSpark shell

-Currently, HSpark support several data types that are commonly used.
-For TPC-DS schema, the data type can be mapped as followings:
+Currently, HSpark supports several data types that are commonly used.
+For TPC-DS schema, the data types can be mapped as the following:

 | TPC-DS data type | HSpark data type |
 | ------ | ------ |